openstack/blazar/doc/source/specs/rocky/resource-availability.rst

 The drawback is the authentification and the authorization for the API call become more complex.
 The response body changes depending on the keystone token.
 If a token scopes admin role, the API needs to create its response with host information.
-If not, the API doesn't have to add the infomation.
+If not, the API doesn't have to add the information.

 Data model impact
 -----------------